dmolinagarcia/moTradeBot/SETUP.md

 Sign up for an oracle free account if you don't already have one.

-Select FRANKFURT as default region.
-OS images are expected in Frankfurt.

 Open Cloud Shell and generate your public/private keys

     ssh-keygen